 Continuing from my previous post, I will elaborate on the two types of anger today.
-Anger is a natural human emotion, anyone who has the emotion of love, of compassion, kindness, can be surrounded by emotions of anger, hatred and their cousins too.
+Anger is a natural human emotion, anyone who has the emotion of love, compassion, and kindness, can be surrounded by emotions of anger, hatred, and their cousins too.
 However, being firm is not necessarily being angry.
 What causes anger?

-There was a young man once, he was as tired of his fits of rage as were those around him.
+There was a young man once, he was as tired of his fits of rage as those around him were.
 He would get mad at the most insignificant matters and then apologize later on.
 His apologies ceased to have any impact as his subsequent actions would fall below his words.
 He was convinced that anger was ingrained in him, out of his control.
-He wondered why his loved ones around could not see it and accepted him the way he was?
+He wondered why his loved ones around could not see it and accepted him the way he was.
 He approached his master and pleaded for light.

 “Take a wooden board.
-Every time you get angry, drive a nail in it.
+Every time you get angry, drive a nail into it.
 Come back and let me know when the board is full.”

 The man went back and followed the advice religiously.
 Before long, in a matter of a few weeks, not an iota of space was left on the board, it was full of nails.
 He looked at its state and felt ashamed.
 He went back to his master to report the board was covered in nails.